 In this instance, a bot could automate communication to keep the family informed of these resources and services, such as sending reminders or triggering notifications as support programs become available.
 This way, the family is encouraged to help mom without compromising focus on the child.

-Now that we’ve given you a few ideas, start thinking about how your agency could leverage RPA, keeping in mind that two types of activities are best suited for it:
+Now that we’ve given you a few ideas, start thinking about how your human services agency could leverage RPA.
+Remember that two types of activities are best suited for it: 1) Repetitive, structured tasks with limited need for critical thinking or decision-making; or 2) “Swivel chair” work that requires a person to enter the same data in multiple systems.